HuRuilizhen/HuRuilizhen.github.io/_posts/2026-02-12-Efficient-TypeScript-Learn-about-TypeScript.md

 ## cannot Overload a Function Based on a TypeScript Type

 ## TypeScript Types Have No Impact on Runtime Performance

 ---

-# Term 03: Code Generation is Independent of the Type System

----